-- details of how to access your computer and the departmental network in addition to information about your Single Sign-On (SSO), which grants you access to the University's IT facilities, including email, and HR Self Service where you will access your online payslips each month,
+- An activation email for your University Single Sign-On (SSO), which grants you access to the University's IT facilities, including email and HR Self Service where you will access your online payslips each month.

-A member of your team will help you to get settled in, and in your first few days you'll get a tour of the office and the opportunity to meet your team.
+A member of your team (or your Line Manager) will help you to get settled in, and in your first few days you'll get a tour of the office and the opportunity to meet your team.
 Your first day is the day to get to know your workplace and familiarise yourself with our IT systems, health and safety procedures, security and evacuation.

 Your Oxford Single Sign-On (SSO) account entitles you to use all University resources provided by IT Services and many others run by other parts of the University.
 This account gives you access to multiple services with a single login and it is sometimes called simply your SSO account.
 It is different from your desktop login, which is based on your name.

 Accessing your emails

 Once your SSO is set-up, you can access your emails and calendar quickly and easily with this quick-start guide to Nexus365.